chilli-axe/mtg-photoshop-automation/README.md

 As of this release, the script can't handle:
 * Non-standard card layouts, such as planeswalkers and Kamigawa flip cards.
 * Occasionally the information on Scryfall's API is formatted slightly incorrectly, meaning that some mistakes are possible.
 These are rare, and so far are limited to things like not colouring a Phyrexian mana symbol in rules text, or not inserting a new line in flavour text where it's quoting a character.
+* Ability keywords, like `Morbid` and `Fateful Hour` are hardcoded, and any instances of these keywords in the rules text are italicised.
+Not all keywords have been listed, but adding additional ones is easy.
+Just haven't gotten around to it yet.

 # Customisation
 Feel free to replace the rasterised card frames in the template with whichever frames you want, and move text layers to suit - your only restriction is that you can't really adjust the structure of the template much without causing the script to throw errors at you.